ubco-mds-2020-labs/dashboard-project---r-data551_g5/README.md

 Have a good day!

-Thanks for reading till the end, you can also access our App here - [Click](https://dashboardgroup5final.herokuapp.com).
+Thanks for reading till the end, you can also access our App here - [Click here](https://data551group5v1app.herokuapp.com)